 J. D. McClatchy was born in Bryn Mawr, Pennsylvania, on August 12, 1945.
 He was educated at Georgetown University and Yale University, from which he received his PhD in 1974.

-McClatchy has also written many texts for musical settings, including eight opera libretti, for such composers as William Schuman, Ned Rorem, Lorin Maazel, Lowell Liebermann, and Elliot Goldenthal, performed in opera houses around the world.
+A prominent figure in the world of opera, McClatchy has written sixteen opera libretti for such composers as William Schuman, Bruce Saylor, Ned Rorem, Lorin Maazel, Elliot Goldenthal, Tobias Picker, and Michael Dellaira, performed in opera houses around the world.

 About McClatchy's work, the poet Anthony Hecht said, "There are very few poets writing today who, poem by poem, move me from admiration to admiration, and always with renewed and novel delight.
 There is no poet writing whose intelligence, dexterity, wit or depth of thoughtfulness or feeling is greater or more telling than J. D. McClatchy's."

-His honors include an Award in Literature from the American Academy of Arts and Letters, and fellowships from the Guggenheim Foundation and the National Endowment for the Arts.
-He has also been one of the New York Public Literary Lions, and received the 2000 Connecticut Governor’s Arts Award.
+His honors include the 2000 Governor’s Arts Medal from the state of Connecticut and the Arts and Letters Award in literature from the American Academy of Arts and Letters, as well as fellowships from the John S. Guggenheim Foundation and the National Endowment for the Arts.
+In 1998, McClatchy was elected a fellow of the American Academy of Arts and Sciences and was elected to membership the following year.
+He served as the Academy’s president from 2009 to 2011.
 He received the 1991 fellowship from the Academy of American Poets, and served as an Academy Chancellor from 1996 until 2003.
-He is a lecturer in English at Yale University and lives in Stonington, Connecticut.
+McClatchy has taught at Princeton University; Columbia University; the University of California, Los Angeles; Johns Hopkins University, and others.
+He is currently a professor of English at Yale University, where he also serves as editor of The Yale Review.
+He lives in Stonington, Connecticut.